Joseline Peña-Melnyk: Background

 Born in the Dominican Republic, Peña was raised in a poverty-stricken family who relied on public assistance and welfare programs.
 She moved to New York with her mother and sister when she was eight years old.
 While there, she helped with translation services for her mother and other Spanish-speaking families in Manhattan's Washington Heights neighborhood.
 Peña moved out after a bad disagreement with her mother, staying with friends and renting a room during her last few months at John F. Kennedy High School.
 She later attended Buffalo State College, paying her way through school with a series of retail jobs and by volunteering at a shelter for battered women before graduating with a B.S. in criminal justice.
 She later graduated from the State University of New York at Buffalo, where she earned her Juris Doctor degree.
 Peña was the first in her family to achieve a college degree.

-After law school, Peña started her legal career in the public defender's office in Philadelphia before moving to Washington, D.C., to join her then-fiance Markian Melnyk after failing the bar exam.
+After law school, Peña started her legal career in the public defender's office in Philadelphia before moving to Washington, D.C., to join her then-fiancé Markian Melnyk after failing the bar exam.
 She later passed the test in 1993 and became a court-appointed defense attorney, advocating for foster children and abused children in the Superior Court of the District of Columbia.
 Peña-Melnyk later joined the U.S. Attorney’s Office as a prosecutor before leaving the practice after the birth of her first child in 1999.
 She continued to be active in public life, joining the board of CASA de Maryland and winning a seat on the College Park City Council in 2003.

 In the legislature

 Peña-Melnyk has been a member of the House Health and Government Operations Committee since she assumed office in 2007.
 She has served on the Public Health and Long Term Care, Government Operations & Long Term Care, Insurance and Pharmaceuticals, and Public Health and Minority Health Disparities subcommittees.
 In 2022, she was appointed Chair of the Health and Government Operations Committee, becoming the highest-ranking Latino in the history of the General Assembly.

 Peña-Melnyk is also a member of the Legislative Black Caucus of Maryland and the Women Legislators of Maryland.
-She is also a founding member of the Maryland Legislative Latino Caucus and served as its first Chairperson.
+She is also a founding member of the Maryland Legislative Latino Caucus and served as its first chairperson.
 In October 2019, Peña-Melnyk, who is Black and Latina, criticized a proposed plan that would require members of both the Legislative Black Caucus and the Legislative Latino Caucus to choose between being a member of either caucus.
 Following her criticism, the plan was withdrawn for consideration.

 In 2019, Peña-Melnyk motioned during a meeting of members of the House of Delegates Democratic Caucus to nominate Adrienne A. Jones as the Speaker of the Maryland House of Delegates, a position to which she was eventually elected in May 2019.

+Peña-Melnyk was a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.